Categories: Snacks and Appetizers

 Instructions

 • Pan fry the onion and garlic at high heat until browned.
 Add the ground meat and cook for 5 min or until done.
+Season with salt and pepper to taste.

 • Mix all filling ingredients in a large bowl.